Summary of All DBMS_METADATA Subprograms

 GET_QUERY Function

-This function returns the text of the queries that are used by FETCH_xxx
+This function returns the text of the queries that are used by FETCH_xxx.
+This function assists in debugging.

 See Also: